 The Phobjikha Valley is perfectly suited for hikers who are interested in easy walks or two to three day treks.
 These treks are undertaken during the cooler months of October to May starting from Phobijka to Teke Zampa.
 It’s also fun to explore certain parts of the valley on a bicycle.
 There are plenty of flat bike trails and passing through lush forests and grassy hillsides.
 For the more serious bikers there are quite a few steep slopes which will test their limits.

 When you are travelling through Bhutan you realize that each monastery is unique and beautiful in its own way.
 The Gangteng Monastery was built in the 17th century.
-It is an important seat of Bhutanese Nyingma school of Buddhism.
+It is an essential seat of the Bhutanese Nyingma school of Buddhism.
 Resembling a mini Dzong this temple houses a school, living quarters, prayer halls and a lovely temple.
-The façade of the monastery is a complete work of art with ornate balconies, multi-tiered winged roof, Bhutanese gargoyles at the corners and beautiful line of gilded prayer.
-This monastery is indeed a photographers’ delight.
+The front elevation of the temple is a genius piece of art with over elaborate balconies, scary Bhutanese gargoyles staring at you, multi-tiered winged roof and an impressive queue of gilded prayer wheels.
+The monastery is indeed a delight for a photographer.
 However, disappointingly, photography is not allowed inside as with many other monasteries in Bhutan.

-Gangtey Monastery is famous for a unique natural phenomenon that happens every year.
-Black necked cranes arrive at Phobjika valley from Tibet during winter season.
-Once they arrive in October, these birds circle the Gangteng Monastery three times before settling into the valley.
+Gangtey Monastery is very well know for a one of a kind natural phenomenon that happens every year.
+During winter season, black necked cranes from Tibet arrive at Phobjikha valley.
+Once they arrive in October, these birds circle the Gangteng Monastery thrice before settling into the valley.
 They repeat the process once again when they are leaving the valley and returning to Tibet.
-Every year on 11th November a black neck crane festival is held at this monastery where traditional dances are performed by artistes and monks dressed as black necked cranes.
+Every year on 11th November a black neck crane festival is held at this monastery where traditional dances are performed by artists and monks attired in costumes as black necked cranes.

 Recommended Hotel: Hotel Gakiling Guest House